mever-team/FairBench/docs/bench.md

 ## 4.Explore

-Like with simpler reports, explore complicated ones by focusing on any of their contributing computations with the dot notation programmatically, or with interactive visualization environments.
+Explore reports of any complexity by focusing on contributing computations of interest.
+Do this with the dot notation programmatically, or with interactive visualization environments [here](documentation/interactive.md).
-Below is an example,
-but there are many dynamic options [here](documentation/interactive.md).
-We focus on both accuracy and the maximum difference reduction to keep the outcome simple, but visualization environments work with complicated reports too.
+Below is an example, where we focus on both accuracy and the maximum difference reduction to keep the outcome simple.

 ```python
 comparison.acc.explain.maxdiff.show(env=fb.export.Console)